ably-labs/sms-in-the-browser/README.md

 `useChannel` is a [react-hook](https://reactjs.org/docs/hooks-intro.html) style API for subscribing to messages from an Ably channel.
 You provide it with a channel name and a callback to be invoked whenever a message is received.

-Next, we're going to format the data for the screen so that we can display each message, along with the time and date that the message arrived and the phone number of the sender.
+Next, you're going to format the data for the screen so that each message can be displayed, along with the time it arrived and the sender's phone number.

 ```jsx
    const messages = receivedMessages.map((message, index) => {